 Coordinated subcontractors and trades to ensure efficient, accurate installation meeting quality standards, codes and specifications.

-A field manager is a professional who manages a staff of field representatives that travel to customers' sites to promote their products or services.
+A field manager is an individual who manages a staff of field representatives that travel to customers' sites to promote their products or services.
 Field managers must hire new employees and arrange in-house and vendor training programs to ensure they have a full understanding of their responsibilities.
 They must evaluate all their field employees and generate reports highlighting the strengths and weaknesses of each member of the team.
 Field managers may work in different industries that have outside sales representatives such as pharmaceutical companies, computer repair companies, or HVAC companies.

-The education levels that field managers earn is a bit different than that of construction superintendents.
+Field managers tend to make the most money working in the telecommunication industry, where they earn an average salary of $91,615.
+In contrast, construction superintendents make the biggest average salary, $99,237, in the energy industry.The education levels that field managers earn slightly differ from construction superintendents.
 In particular, field managers are 3.1% more likely to graduate with a Master's Degree than a construction superintendent.
-Additionally, they're 0.7% more likely to earn a Doctoral Degree.
+Additionally, they're 0.7% more likely to earn a Doctoral Degree.Construction superintendent vs. Site manager

 The tasks of a Site Manager may vary, but the responsibility will always revolve around supervising the construction project and its employees, making sure that the project is completed within the allotted time, budget, and quality.
 Site Managers are required to have great communication and leadership skills as they are often the ones to engage with the clients and coordinate with the employees.
 Moreover, It is also the Site Manager's responsibility to ensure the safety of employees, prepare site reports, conduct quality control procedures, assess and solve problems, negotiate contracts, and secure permits needed for the project.

 On average, site managers earn a lower salary than construction superintendents.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, site managers earn the most pay in the technology industry with an average salary of $88,272.
-Whereas, construction superintendents have higher paychecks in the energy industry where they earn an average of $99,237.
+Whereas construction superintendents have higher pay in the energy industry, with an average salary of $99,237.Average education levels between the two professions vary.
+Site managers tend to reach similar levels of education than construction superintendents.
+In fact, they're 4.6% more likely to graduate with a Master's Degree and 0.7% more likely to earn a Doctoral Degree.Construction superintendent vs. Owner/project manager

 An Owner/Project Manager is responsible for delivering every project on time within the budget and scope of the company.
 They are also in charge of the overall management of the company.

-Owner/project managers are known to earn higher educational levels when compared to construction superintendents.
-Additionally, they're 6.3% more likely to graduate with a Master's Degree, and 0.5% more likely to earn a Doctoral Degree.
+Owner/project managers typically earn higher educational levels compared to construction superintendents.
+Specifically, they're 6.3% more likely to graduate with a Master's Degree, and 0.5% more likely to earn a Doctoral Degree.Construction superintendent vs. Site/project manager

 Site/project managers are professionals who are responsible for managing construction projects and ensuring that these projects are completed on time and within budget.
 These managers must make sure that the projects are following the specifications and requirements of their clients while liaising with quantity surveyors to monitor costs.
 They must supervise construction as well as select tools and materials to be used in completing construction projects.
 Site/project managers must also conduct safety inspections to ensure that construction sites are following health and safety protocols.